dimkr/gplaces/README.md

 gplaces associates a number with each link in the last viewed page. type the number of a link to show its URL, then press `ENTER` to follow it.

+to edit the URL of a link, type the link number, press `Tab`, edit the URL and press `ENTER`. for example, this is useful if a link leads to a post in another gemlog, but you want to see its homepage.

     gemini.circumlunar.space/docs/> save 2
     enter filename (press ENTER for `/home/user/Downloads/specification.gmi`):